 Understanding the tax system in the US can be tricky so it is best to involve a tax consultant to devise your tax liability and file the return on such gains without impacting your visa status.

 Can you give up your full-time job if you wish to pursue trading full-time?

 Sadly, not yet!
 You may think that you have done the homework and carried out all the financial planning and analysis or that you have enough corpus and make enough passive income to sustain yourself.
 Or, you just got lucky and ended up multiplying your investments manifold.
 You feel like you have an idea on the best US stocks to buy right now!

 But, is it time to turn in that resignation and start enjoying the fruits of your labor?

 Well, not yet.

 While your investment planning may have raked in considerable profits and the USCIS may allow trading, you can only do it while maintaining the legal status of your H1B/L1 visa.
 Once you tender your resignation, you no longer work for the company that sponsored you, which effectively violates your visa and makes you ineligible for investing.

-In addition to trading and investing in the U.S. stock market, you can also consider parking your money in some non-stock options like:
+In addition to trading and investing in the top US stocks, you can also consider parking your money in some non-stock options like: